Cray-HPE/docs-csm/operations/boot_orchestration/Component_Status.md

 ![Status Transitions](../../img/operations/boot_orchestration/bos_v2_status_transitions.png)

-For more information on the BOS operators that act on components to move them from state to state, see [The BOS Operators](BOS_Services.md#The-BOS-operators)
+For more information on the BOS operators that act on components to move them from state to state, see [BOS operators](BOS_Services.md#bos-operators)